What is the cost of Web Hosting Tech Support?

 This is the cost of just one support person.
 Translate that to 24/7 support (which is pretty much the industry standard), and you’ll be looking at at least twice that amount.

 But, that’s not all.
 There are hidden costs in setting up a support team.

 Hidden costs in providing tech support

-When you tally support costs, the elephant in the room is staff salary, but there are other costs which are significant.
+When you tally support costs, the elephant in the room is staff salary, but there are other costs that are significant.
 Here are a few of them:

 - Infrastructure costs ($7000 – $12000 /year) – You’ll need to buy and maintain way more facilities than you would as a single person company.

 - Office space – This is often quite costly in many large cities